hwanggu-corgi/mini-projects/learn-typescript/chapter_4/project_unionversity/README.md

 Is fifth project for Codecademy's course `Learn Typescript`.

-This program searches courses and study groups from a list, enroll them, and print a list of currently enrolled events.
+This program searches courses and study groups from a list, enroll them, and prints a list of currently enrolled events.

 This program practices writing type-safe code using `union types`.